waku-org/specs/standards/application/p2p-reliability.md

 the publisher MUST consider the corresponding messages as still "unacknowledged".
 - In addition, the node MUST compare the message hashes in the content filtered query response to the message hashes in the local cache.
 Any message hashes in the response that are not in the local cache MUST be considered "missing".
-- The node SHOULD retransmit all unacknowledged messages in the ougoing buffer, either periodically or upon reception of the query response, until a positive inclusion in a follow-up query response for the corresponding message hashes.
+- The node SHOULD retransmit all unacknowledged messages in the outgoing buffer, either periodically or upon reception of the query response, until a positive inclusion in a follow-up query response for the corresponding message hashes.
 The node MAY consider a message publication as having failed irremediably after a set number of query attempts without inclusion.